300: Rise of an Empire: Plot

 The Persians attack the Greek ships with tar and flame bombs, but an Athenian kills one of the Persians, who falls into the tar carrying a torch, damaging ships from both sides.
-Themistocles is thrown into the sea by an explosion and nearly drowns before being rescued by Aeskylos, and stands by Scyllias's side as he succumbs to his injuries.
+Themistocles is thrown into the sea by an explosive carried onboard by a Persian swimmer, nearly drowns before being rescued by Aeschylus, and is by Scyllias's side as he succumbs to his arrow injuries inflicted by Artemisia in echo of King Darius's death.
 Believing Themistocles to be dead, Artemisia and her forces withdraw.
 After recovering from his injuries, Themistocles learns that only a few hundred of his warriors and six of his ships survived the disastrous attack.

 Daxos, an Arcadian general, tells Themistocles that Leonidas and his 300 men were killed after Ephialtes betrayed the Greeks to Xerxes.
-Themistocles returns to Athens and confronts Ephialtes, who reveals that Xerxes plans to attack and burn Athens to the ground.
-Ephialtes regrets his betrayal and welcomes death, but is spared so he can warn Xerxes that the Greek forces are gathering at Salamis.
-Themistocles visits Gorgo in Sparta to ask for help, but Gorgo is mourning Leonidas's death and angry for what the goal of a united Greece has cost.
-Before departing, Themistocles returns Leonidas's sword, which had been delivered to him by Ephialtes under Xerxes's orders, and urges Gorgo to avenge Leonidas.
+Themistocles returns to Athens and confronts Ephialtes, who reveals that Xerxes plans to attack and burn Athens.
+Ephialtes regrets his betrayal and welcomes death but is spared so he can warn Xerxes that the Greek forces are gathering at Salamis.
+Themistocles visits Gorgo in Sparta to ask for help, but Gorgo, mourning Leonidas's death, refuses.
+Before departing, Themistocles urges Gorgo to avenge Leonidas.

-In Athens, Xerxes's army is laying waste when Ephialtes arrives to deliver Themistocles' message.
+In Athens, Xerxes' army is laying waste when Ephialtes arrives to deliver Themistocles' message.
 Upon learning he is alive, Artemisia leaves to ready her navy for battle.
-Xerxes suggests it is likely a trap, but she reminds him of her role.
-The remaining Greek ships charge into the Persians ships, beginning the decisive Battle of Salamis.
-Themistocles and Artemisia engage in a duel, which ends in a stalemate with both receiving severe injuries.
+Themistocles inspires all of his remaining forces to continue fighting.
+The remaining Greek ships charge into the Persian ships, beginning the decisive Battle of Salamis.
+Themistocles and Artemisia engage in a duel, which ends in a stalemate.